chrishounwnu/chrishounwnu/Readme.md

 🎯 **Research Interests**:
 - 🧠 Artificial Intelligence
+- 🏥 AI in Healthcare
-- 💵 Machine Learning/ Optimization
+- <1 Machine Learning/ Optimization
 - 📊 Data Science
 - 🌱 Sustainable Tech with AI
-- 🏥 AI in Healthcare

 🌟 Let’s connect and explore the endless possibilities in tech!